JayMphek18/student_survey_support_app/readme.md

 1. **App Source Code:**
    - The `app` directory contains the source code for the Student Survey and Support App.
 It includes frontend and backend components necessary for the app's functionality.
-   - In this repo, we only have the source code of the checkbox requirement, and part of the peer review requirement.
+   - In this repo, we only have the source code of the checkbox requirement.

 2. **Documentation:**
    - The `documentation` directory includes user guides, technical specifications, architecture overviews, and other documentation vital for understanding and using the application.

 3. **Database Schema:**
-   - To get the get the backend of the application running on your local server, follow this link to get the instructions on how to run the backend of the application.
+   - To get the get the backend of the application running on your local server, follow this link ( https://github.com/kamoKekae/sss-app-backend )to get the instructions on how to run the backend of the application.
    - NOTE: The current backend only stores information for the checkbox requirement.

 4. **Diagrams:**